malinpalo/Tastebook/README.md

 ### Navigation Bar

-- The Navigation bar sits at the very top of each page, The logo is at the right hand side and the navigation links are on the left.
+- The Navigation bar sits at the very top of each page, the logo is at the right hand side and the navigation links are on the left.
 - When logged in the **Login** becomes **Logout** and the **Registeration** link is removed.
 - The Navbar background is green with the Navigation links and logo in white colored text.
 - When the logo is clicked it redirects the user to the home page.